Hip Revision Surgery in Birmingham

 Periprosthetic Joint Infection

 Bacterial infection around the hip implant is a serious complication requiring urgent specialist assessment.
 It may present early (within weeks of primary surgery) or late (months or years later, often from a distant source such as dental work or a skin infection).
 Symptoms include persistent pain, swelling, warmth, wound discharge, and fever, though some infections are indolent with minimal signs.
 Treatment requires surgery and a prolonged course of targeted antibiotics.
+Depending on timing, this is managed with DAIR surgery for early infection or two-stage revision for established infection.

 Instability and Dislocation